 Three key points: First, as a ‘pure’ disputes practice, we very rarely have any conflicts of interests; we are able to act against financial institutions, massive multinationals and even States.
 Second, despite being a boutique, we have the skillset, capacity and tenacity to take on teams from large firms and international practices, punching well above our weight – we do this on a daily basis.
 Third, each and every one of our partners is ‘hands-on’ and a strategist, focused on tackling disputes holistically, not just in the courtroom.
 We believe in ‘360-degree’ dispute resolution (more information on our website).

 What advice would you give to someone starting a career as a litigator?

 Get before the Court as early in your career, as you can.
 Never fear the Court.
 Be bold, but always respectful.
 When you win, do not let it go to your head.
 When you lose, get up, dust yourself off and do better in the next case.

-Edmund Kronenburg is the managing partner of Braddell Brothers.
-He is admitted as an advocate and solicitor (Singapore) and solicitor (England and Wales).
+Edmund Kronenburg is the managing partner of Braddell Brothers LLP, Singapore’s second-oldest independent law practice, founded in 1883 by the sons of Singapore’s first attorney-general.
+He is admitted as an advocate and solicitor (Singapore), and as a solicitor (England and Wales).

 Edmund has over 22 years’ experience in dispute resolution, litigation and arbitration, regularly appearing as counsel before the Singapore courts as well as in international arbitrations.
 His diverse practice includes commercial and corporate disputes; breach of confidence; defamation; energy and natural resources; media and telecommunications; and pre-emptive relief and injunctions (including worldwide Mareva/freezing Injunctions of over US$1 billion in combined value).